 Culture influences most factors in the intermediate gears: It modulates values, norms, attitudes, and self-concepts of a reader, determines individual life experiences and other knowledge sources, provides a body of literature and influences the text a reader receives, and contributes to the education and home situation of a reader (e.g., through library access, language of instruction, or attitudes towards reading).
-Conversely, by reading individuals learn about the values, norms, and attitudes that the culture holds, embedding themselves in that culture and building a sense of identity.
-Culture exists at the national level but also at levels closer to the individual (e.g., subcultures, peers, etc.).
+Conversely, by reading individuals learn about the values, norms, and attitudes that the various (sub-)cultures in which the reader partakes hold, embedding themselves in that (sub-)culture and building a sense of identity.
+Culture exists at the national level but can also include multiple (sub-)cultural strands at levels closer to the individual (e.g., peers, etc.).
 Thus, reading is a cultural activity, not just because its development takes place through social interactions but also because texts reflect how a specific cultural group or discourse community interprets the world.